MaddenJohn/PortfolioWebsite/README.md

 Check out /website/files/README.md for information on how to use s3_website like I did.

-The configuration files I customized adn user are in /free-theme/ and the actual website files that have been deployed to S3 can be found in /free-theme/_site/*
+The configuration files I customized and used are in /free-theme/ and the actual website files that have been deployed to S3 can be found in /free-theme/_site/*